cseoighe/StopEvol/Figures/README.md

 ```

-Fig. S1.
-Results of simulations based on 1,000 orthologue alignments, randomly sampled from OrthoMaM.
+**Fig. S1:** Results of simulations based on 1,000 orthologue alignments, randomly sampled from OrthoMaM.
 Sequences were simulated over the phylogenetic trees corresponding
 to the sequence alignments, under a stop-extended codon model based on MG with the F1x4 model of codon frequencies.
 Simulated values of φ were sampled uniformly
 between 0 and 3.
 Branch lengths of the phylogenies were re-estimated from the simulated alignments, under the MG F1x4 model, using codonPhyml.
 The stop-extended codon
 model was then fitted to the simulated alignments.
 The figure shows the maximum likelihood estimates, plotted against simulated values of φ .
 The identity line is shown in red.

-Fig. S2.
-Results of simulations based on 1,000 orthologue alignments, randomly sampled from OrthoMaM.
+**Fig. S2:** Results of simulations based on 1,000 orthologue alignments, randomly sampled from OrthoMaM.
 Sequences were simulated over the phylogenetic trees corresponding
 to the sequence alignments, under a stop-extended codon model based on GY with empirical codon frequencies obtained from introns of the same genes.
 Only genes with
 at least 1000bp of introns were used (see Methods for details).
 Simulated values of φ were sampled uniformly between 0 and 3.
 Branch lengths of the phylogenies were
 re-estimated under a different model to that used for the simulation (MG F1x4), using codonPhyml.
 The stop-extended codon model, based also on MG F1x4 was then fitted to